 In Plain Sight by Diller Scofidio + Renfro, Laura Kurdan, Robert Gerard Pietrusko, with Columbia Center for Spatial Research

-In Plain Sight by Diller Scofidio + Renfro is a multimedia installation that creates a visual depiction of the living conditions of people on our planet made by using data drawn from images created by the Soumi National Polar-orbiting satellite, a next-generation Earth-observing satellite system and the result of a partnership between NASA, the National Oceanic and Atmospheric Administration, and the Department of Defense.
-Comparing two images of the Earth taken at 1:50 pm and 1:30 am, In Plain Sight shows us a sort of geographical map of belonging and exclusion, composed of the places with many people and no lights, and those with bright lights and no people.
+In Plain Sight by Diller Scofidio + Renfro is a multimedia installation that creates a visual depiction of the living conditions of people on our planet made by using data drawn from images created by the Suomi National Polar-orbiting satellite, a next-generation Earth-observing satellite system and the result of a partnership between NASA, the National Oceanic and Atmospheric Administration, and the Department of Defense.
+Comparing two images of the Earth taken at 1:50 pm and 1:30 am, In Plain Sight shows us a sort of geographical map of belonging and exclusion, composed of places with many people and no lights, and those with bright lights and no people.

-For example, luxury tourist resorts in southern Africa, where no people live permanently, or military bases in remote Asian lands are the most striking examples of territories in which electric and lighting networks are reserved to a small elite of wealthy foreigners, while local communities keep on living without any reliable access to public power sources essential for their daily life, safety, and economic development.
+For example, luxury tourist resorts in southern Africa, where no people live permanently, or military bases in remote Asian lands are the most striking examples of territories in which electric and lighting networks are reserved for a small elite of wealthy foreigners, while local communities keep on living without any reliable access to public power sources essential for their daily life, safety, and economic development.

 Diller Scofidio + Renfro, In Plain Sight, U.S. Pavilion 2018 Venice Architecture Biennale; photos © Inexhibit